vasilakisfil/Introspected-REST/README.md

 Your API response would just explode in terms of size while making your API super complex.

 #### 6.2.3.
 Balancing between Media Types and HATEOAS
-The idea is that Media Types descibe the generic capabilities while HATEOAS describe the resource-specific capabilities.
+The idea is that Media Types describe the generic capabilities while HATEOAS describe the resource-specific capabilities.

 However we should note that **Media Types are not parsed by the client** (there was never such intention anyway)